armandofox/fffa/README.md

 # Static website for `freeflightfirstaid.cloud`

 The `*.html.haml` files at toplevel are the static site pages, based on a free template from Xiaoying Riley.
 The site is purely static, with a bit of Javascript for elements like the carousel.
-The `assets/` subdirectory contains images, stylesheets, etc.  The external video `preview.mp4` is hosted on Vimeo and embedded.
+The `assets/` subdirectory contains images, stylesheets, etc.  The external video `preview.mp4` is hosted on Vimeo and embedded by using an `iframe` in a modal dialog.

 A simple `Makefile` converts the [HAML](//haml.info) markup to HTML.
 The HTML itself is not versioned here.